John Fetterman: Democratic primary

 Fetterman's main opponent in the Democratic primary was U.S. representative Conor Lamb.
 A political action committee supporting Lamb ran ads attacking Fetterman as "a self-described democratic socialist".
 While the ad cited an NPR article that called Fetterman a socialist, The Philadelphia Inquirer wrote, "Fetterman has never actually described himself that way."
 Both Lamb and another candidate, Malcolm Kenyatta, criticized Fetterman for an incident where he pulled a loaded shotgun on a black jogger whom he believed had fired a gun.

 While leading in many polls, Fetterman received few endorsements in the Democratic primary.
 State representative John I. Kane said that the lack of endorsements was characteristic of Fetterman's "lone wolf personality".
 Darisha Parker, a state representative from Philadelphia, argued that his lack of endorsements was because he had "never come and introduced himself to me or any of my colleagues... if a lieutenant governor doesn't take the time to get to talk to somebody like me, then why would we want to send somebody like him to D.C.?"
+Fetterman vowed that he "will NOT be a Joe Manchin or Kyrsten Sinema-type Senator".

-Fetterman won the Democratic primary with 58.7% of the vote to Lamb's 26.3%.
+Fetterman won the Democratic primary by a landslide with 58.7% of the vote to Lamb's 26.3%.
 He won every county including Philadelphia County, but struggled to win much of the city's black vote—capturing just 18% of the vote in the majority-black precincts.
-Fetterman's wife Gisele gave a victory speech on her husband's behalf, as he was hospitalized after suffering a stroke.
+Fetterman's wife Gisele gave a victory speech on her husband's behalf, as he was hospitalized following a stroke.